 Athlete's foot fungus will not infect the skin if conditions are not right - it requires a warm and moist environment.
-Because of this, only about 0.75% of people who regularly walk about barefoot are affected.
+Because of this, only about 0.75 percent of people who regularly walk about barefoot are affected.

-Athlete's foot typically develops between our toes and occasionally on other parts of our feet.
-It usually causes burning, stinging and/or itching.
 It is the most common type of fungal infection.
-Although it is contagious, athlete's foot is usually easily treated with OTC (over-the-counter, no prescription required) medication.
+Although it is contagious, athlete's foot is usually easily treated with OTC medication.